Natural Cleaners vs. Chemical Cleaners: The Scientific Differences

 Now that you understand why harmful disinfectants are less effective against viruses than soap, let’s look at how they actually lower our immunity making us more vulnerable to disease and contagious illness.

 First off, many of the ingredients found in these products, like bleach for example, are lung-irritants which means they degrade the strength and health of your lungs every time you breathe them in (and if you’re doing laundry with bleach you’re breathing that in the entire time you wear your clothes, sleep in your sheets, put on your face mask, etc.).
-Even “natural” disinfectants like isopropyl alcohol, commonly found in conventional and “natural” hand sanitizer, have been associated with respiratory illness.4 The fumes from these chemicals, found lurking in cabinets, cupboards, bathrooms, etc. seep out of their containers (even if they’re sealed shut) and create an invisible toxic soup which pollutes your indoor air and creates optimal conditions for asthma and other respiratory disease.
+Even “natural” disinfectants like isopropyl alcohol, commonly found in conventional and “natural” hand sanitizer, have been associated with respiratory illness.4 The fumes from these chemicals, found lurking in cabinets, cupboards, bathrooms, etc. seep out of their containers (even if they’re sealed shut) and create an invisible toxic soup which pollutes your indoor air and creates optimal conditions for asthma and other respiratory diseases.

 Secondly, disinfectants and sanitizers with EPA registered pesticides act like antibacterial bombs—killing all the bad germs and beneficial germs—on surfaces, yes, but also in the humans who ingest them via inhalation, skin application, etc. This is a big problem because the human microbiome, which makes up a good portion of our immune system5, relies on a diverse mix of beneficial bacteria to protect us from unwanted pathogens.